C A L E B Y A N G

 C O L L A B O R A T I O N S

-Collaborations are central to Caleb’s development as a multi-style cellist and musician.
-Notable duo performances include with Hip-Hop dancer Alex Almaraz at Pauley Pavilion arena and with harpist Alison Bjorkedal at the Walt Disney Concert Hall’s REDCAT theater.
+Collaboration has been central to Caleb’s development as a multi-style musician.
+Notable performances include a duo with hip-hop dancer Alex Almaraz at Pauley Pavilion arena and with harpist Alison Bjorkedal at the Walt Disney Concert Hall’s REDCAT Theater.
 He has performed in concert alongside Lebanese singer Abeer Nehme, Indian classical violinist Kala Ramnath, and Klezmer multi-instrumentalist Hankus Netsky for Silkroad’s Global Musician Workshop at New England Conservatory.
-Other collaborations include performing with the Herbie Hancock Institute of Jazz Performance and in the PBS special Christmas at Belmont as a soloist with the vocal jazz ensemble Jazzmin.
+Other collaborations include performances with the Herbie Hancock Institute of Jazz Performance and a solo appearance with vocal jazz ensemble Jazzmin for the PBS special Christmas at Belmont.

 T E A C H I N G

-Caleb is passionate about music education and has taught on faculties including Belmont University’s String Crossing Camp, the O'Connor Method String Camp, and C'est Bon Chamber Music Academy.
-He has appeared as a guest artist to lead string improvisation workshops, including for undergraduate and graduate level cello performance students at UCLA.
-As a teaching artist with the Gluck Fellows Music Outreach Program, he has presented educational performances across Los Angeles County.
-Caleb has also partnered as a teaching artist with the Nashville Symphony and the Metro Nashville Public Schools’ String Residency Program.
-In his year as the strings teacher at F. H. Jenkins Preparatory School, an ESA-approved institution in Nashville, he created and taught a comprehensive and diverse K-8 curriculum for violin, viola, and cello, organizing classes by age group.
-In addition to his private cello students, Caleb is also an instructor for The Strum Bowing Groove Academy, founded by Tracy Silverman.
-His teaching is inspired by his classical training and professional experiences with improvisation and commercial styles.
-He hopes to help students engage with the music they love and equip them with tools to be uniquely creative and expressive.
-His master’s thesis focused on the implementation of live looping electronics for classically trained string players to promote improvisation, encourage participation in diverse musical genres, and amplify one’s personal musical voice.
+Caleb is passionate about music education.
+He has taught on the faculties of Belmont University’s String Crossings Camp, the O’Connor Method String Camp, and C’est Bon Chamber Music Academy, and has led improvisation workshops for undergraduate and graduate cello performance students at UCLA.
+As a teaching artist with the Gluck Fellows Music Outreach Program, he has presented performances across Los Angeles County, and partnered with the Nashville Symphony and Metro Nashville Public Schools’ String Residency Program.
+At F. H. Jenkins Preparatory School, he created and taught a comprehensive K–8 string program for violin, viola, and cello.
+He also teaches privately and is an instructor for The Strum Bowing Groove Academy, founded by Tracy Silverman.
+His teaching blends classical technique with improvisation and commercial music, aiming to help students be creative, expressive, and musically fluent.
+His master’s thesis focused on using live looping to encourage improvisation and broaden genre participation for classically trained string players.

 E D U C A T I O N

-Caleb began studying the cello at the age of eleven under the instruction of Dr. Vicky Wang.
-He continued his studies with Antonio Lysy at UCLA and received a Bachelor of Music in cello performance.
-As a member of the Strings Chamber Music Program at UCLA, he studied with Movses Pogossian, Che-Yen Chen and Ji Young An.
-He received a Master of Music in Commercial Music at Belmont University in Nashville, TN.
-There he studied commercial string playing with Tracy Silverman, jazz and fiddle styles with Billy Contreras, and improvisation with Dr. Bruce Dudley.
-He was the recipient of awards at his alma maters including the UCLA Herb Alpert School of Music Dean’s Medal and the Belmont University College of Music & Performing Arts Graduate Student Class Award.
+Caleb began studying the cello at age eleven with Dr. Vicky Wang, later studying with Antonio Lysy at UCLA, where he earned his Bachelor of Music degree in Cello Performance.
+As part of the UCLA Strings Chamber Music Program, he worked with Movses Pogossian, Che-Yen Chen, and Ji Young An.
+He completed his Master of Music in Commercial Music at Belmont University, studying commercial string styles with Tracy Silverman, jazz and fiddle with Billy Contreras, and improvisation with Dr. Bruce Dudley.
+His awards include the UCLA Herb Alpert School of Music Dean’s Medal and the Belmont Graduate Student Class Award.